-Aboriginal and Torres Strait Islander people aged 15 and over reported that they had abstained from alcohol in the previous 12 months, in 2018–19
+In 2018–19, 3 in 10 Aboriginal and Torres Strait Islander people aged 15 years and over reported that they had abstained from alcohol in the previous 12 months

-of Indigenous Australians aged 15 and over reported exceeding the lifetime alcohol risk guidelines (more than two standard drinks per day on average) in 2018–19
+- In 2018–19, 18% of Indigenous Australians aged 15 years and over reported exceeding the lifetime alcohol risk guidelines (more than two standard drinks per day on average).

 Why is it important?

 Excessive consumption of alcohol is associated with health and social problems in all populations (NHMRC 2008).
-The 2009 Australian Guidelines to Reduce Health Risks from Drinking Alcohol provide the current advice from the National Health and Medical Research Council (NHMRC) around alcohol consumption (NHMRC 2009).
+The 2020 Australian Guidelines to Reduce Health Risks from Drinking Alcohol provide the current advice from the National Health and Medical Research Council (NHMRC) around alcohol consumption (NHMRC 2020).
 These guidelines have informed the survey data compiled for this measure.
-Revisions to these guidelines are due to be finalised in 2020 and will inform future data collections.

 Aboriginal and Torres Strait Islander people are more likely to abstain from alcohol than non-Indigenous Australians; however those who do drink are more likely to do so at dangerous levels.